-On the 19th November 2017, Kate visited the Robin Hood Primary School in Kingston Vale, London.
-The school takes part in the Royal Horticultural Society’s Campaign for School Gardening, which is celebrating its tenth anniversary this year.
+Wednesday, 19th November 2017—Kate visited the Robin Hood Primary School in Kingston Vale, London.
+The school takes part in the Royal Horticultural Society’s Campaign for School Gardening, which celebrated its tenth anniversary in the same year.

 The Campaign for School Gardening inspires and supports schools to provide children with gardening opportunities to enhance their skills and boost their development.